Roky Erickson

 Roger Kynard "Roky" Erickson (July 15, 1947 – May 31, 2019) was an American musician and singer-songwriter.
-He was a founding member and the leader of the 13th Floor Elevators and a pioneer of the psychedelic rock genre.
+Called an "outsider genius," he was a founding member and leader of the 13th Floor Elevators as well as a pioneer of psychedelic rock music during the mid-to late 1960s.

 Biography

-Erickson was born in Dallas, Texas, to Roger and Evelyn Erickson, and had four younger brothers.
+Erickson was born in Dallas, Texas to Roger and Evelyn Erickson, and had four younger brothers.
 The nickname "Roky", a contraction of his first and middle names, was given to him by his parents.
 His father, an architect and civil engineer, was stern and disapproving of Erickson's countercultural attitudes, once forcibly cutting his son's hair rather than allow him to grow it out Beatles-style.
 His mother was an amateur artist and opera singer, and encouraged Erickson's musical talent by taking guitar lessons herself so she could teach him.

 Erickson was interested in music from his youth, playing piano from age five and taking up guitar at 10.
 He attended school in Austin and dropped out of Travis High School in 1965, one month before graduating, rather than cut his hair to conform to the school dress code.

-Erickson wrote his first songs, "You're Gonna Miss Me" and "We Sell Soul", at age 15, and started a band with neighborhood friends which would evolve into his first notable group, the Spades.
+Erickson wrote his first songs, "You're Gonna Miss Me" and "We Sell Soul", at age 15, and started a band with neighborhood friends which evolved into his first notable group, the Spades.
 The Spades scored a regional hit with "We Sell Soul"; the song is included as an unlisted bonus track on Erickson's 1995 album All That May Do My Rhyme and was adapted as "Don't Fall Down" by the 13th Floor Elevators for their debut album.
+In 1967, Erickson appeared on labelmate Red Krayola's debut album The Parable of Arable Land, playing electric organ on "Hurricane Fighter Plane" and harmonica on "Transparent Radiation".